naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/a-collection-of-tutorials-on-API-automation-testing-for-different-frameworks-and-different-development-languages.md

 author:  "nao.deng"
 title:  "A collection of tutorials on API automation testing for different frameworks and different development languages"
 date: "2023-11-29T11:23:00+08:00"
 summary: "This blog post compiles tutorials on API automation testing using various frameworks and programming languages, providing readers with comprehensive learning resources.
 It covers a range of popular testing frameworks and programming languages, enabling you to choose the best solution for your project.
-Whether you're a developer in Python, Java, JavaScript, or any other language, and whether you prefer using REST Assured, SuperTest, or other frameworks, this collection will offer you in-depth learning guides to help you navigate the field of interface automation testing with ease.
+Whether you're a developer in Python, Java, JavaScript, or any other language, and whether you prefer using REST Assured, SuperTest, or other frameworks, this collection will offer you in-depth learning guides to help you navigate the field of API automation testing with ease.
 A must-read resource to master the various tools and techniques in API automation testing."
 tags: ["Getting Started","Setting Up Environment","Building a API Automation Test project from 0 to 1","Multiple Environment Support","Integration Allure Report","Data Driven","CI/CD Integration"]
 categories: ["API Automation Testing", "Postman", "SuperTest", "RestAssured", "Pytest", "Bruno"]
 series: ["API Automation Testing Tutorial"]
 ShowWordCount: true
 ---

-## Implementation of Interface Automation Projects with Java and REST Assured Framework
+## Implementation of API Automation Projects with Java and REST Assured Framework

 ### REST Assured Framework Tutorial Table of Contents